Minikino Film Week: MINIKINO FILM WEEK 8 (2022)

 From 22 October 2022 to 11 November 2022, Minikino Film Week then held a Post Festival Roadshow 2022, bringing this year's winning short films to 8 cities in Indonesia.
 The events held were in the form of short film screenings and several presentations focused on various elements in short film festival management.

 In all of these activities, Minikino visits and collaborates with local film communities as well as universities, film festival organizations such as the Aceh Film Festival (Aceh), the Flobamora Film Festival in Kupang, Cinema Cirebon (Cirebon, West Java), UMN (Tangerang), Sinekoci (Palu, Central Sulawesi) and the ISI Padang Panjang student group.

+Minikino Film Week 9 (2023)

+The ninth edition of Minikino Film Week took place from 15 to 23 September 2023.